 But where should the line be drawn?
 At what point does a casual work culture impede employee productivity?

-Here are a couple guidelines to keep in mind:
+Here are a couple of guidelines to keep in mind

 Office chat platforms are incredibly effective tools for keeping staff connected.
 Different departments and team members can instantly get updates from one another and keep projects moving forward without having to call formal meetings.

 The issue is that those message notifications are not always arriving at the ideal time.
 In the spirit of open communication and in the wake of flexible work hours, employees at all levels are making themselves available much of the time - even outside of regular hours.
 When chat conversations become relentless, all-day affairs, employee focus and productivity take a hit from repeated interruptions.

 Accordingly, management should be aware that employees crave a bit of structure for their chat rooms.
 A recent survey showed that as much as 81 percent of staff expressed an interest in having guidelines around communication apps.
 Often, a simple acknowledgment that it is okay to set your status as Do Not Disturb will alleviate any guilt from saying “I’m unavailable” and give your workforce uninterrupted time to focus.

 There are a lot of benefits to working from home - no time or money wasted on transit and a comfortable, quiet work environment to name a few.
 It’s no surprise that many employees are increasingly negotiating this flexibility into their employment agreements.

 With this freedom comes more responsibility.
 Managers or supervisors need to regularly check in and maintain a connection with those staff working from home in order to prevent employee disengagement.

 These meetings don’t have to be formal—you may decide to do check-ins through chat tools, email, or even over coffee—that’s Richard Kent’s preferred approach.